Healthy Sugar Free Granola

 You have 2 options for toasting your Healthy Sugar Free Granola.
 Toast it in a slow cooker for a couple of hours or you can bake it in the oven for approximately 20-25 minutes.
-By using the slow cooker, you don’t need to continually watch and stir the mix, like you would if you baked it.
-Both baking options produce the same end result so the choice is up to you.
+By using the slow cooker, you don’t need to continually watch and stir the mix, like you would if you baked it in the oven.
+Both baking options produce the same end result, so the choice is up to you.

 Great Tasting Variations without Adding Sugar

 If you don’t want to use any sweetener in the recipe, simply leave it out.
 The cinnamon and vanilla impart wonderful flavors, so you probably won’t miss the sweetness if you don’t add it.
 This would also be a wonderful way to wean yourself off sweet foods.
 You could gradually reduce the amount of sweetener used, or just go cold turkey and don’t add any at all.

 If you wanted a chocolate flavored granola, simply add 2-3 tablespoons of sugar free cocoa or cacao to the melted coconut oil, before you add the other ingredients.
 You could also add a pinch of nutmeg to the recipe at the same time.
 For a maple syrup flavored granola, you could add 1/4 cup of sugar free maple syrup, or you could also use maple flavored sweetener drops.
 I have also added some Liquid Stevia Sweet Drops to the recipe for some additional flavor variations, such as the Chocolate and the Vanilla Creme flavors.

 As we all have different tolerances for sweetness, I would start with 1/4 teaspoon and do a taste test before adding more to suit your tastes.
 If you use vanilla extract as specified in the recipe, you will need to be more conservative with the vanilla drops.
 This would apply if you add cocoa or cacao to the recipe, along with the chocolate flavored drops.